S-Lowes/Code-Institute-MS3/README.md

 ![MyRecipes](documentation/user_journey/uj_myrecipes.png)

-1. If the user then decides to create a recipe they can click the create recipe tab in the navbar.
+1. If the user then decides to create a recipe they can click the create recipe tab in the navbar or the button on myrecipes.
 1. This brings them to the creation page.
 This Dynamic form allows the user to add ingredients and instructions dynamically.
 1. Once the recipe is created it will appear in their 'My Recipes' tab.
 1. They can edit and delete any recipe that they make.